 Assessment Approach

-Following the principle of materiality, we conduct a stakeholder-driven assessment every year to identify material issues which reflect the Corporation's significant economic, environmental and social impacts, and/or that substantively influence the assessments and decisions of our stakeholders.
-This process allows us to identify and address concerns and priorities commonly shared by the Corporation and our stakeholders.
+Following the principle of materiality, we conduct a stakeholder-driven materiality assessment every year to identify material issues which reflect the Corporation's significant economic, environmental and social impacts, as well as those that influence stakeholder decisions.
+The materiality assessment consists of four steps and enables us to identify and prioritise sustainability issues relevant to both the Corporation and our key stakeholders.

 • Step 1: Identification of Sustainability Reporting Issues